ILIAS-eLearning/ILIAS/src/ArtifactBuilder/README.md

 The above statements are in favor of information provided by the Core.
 Of course, ILIAS plugins often also contribute information.
 Due to the current plugin slots these data would have to be added to the information provided by the core (see e.g. `ilGSProviderFactory`).
 For later adjustments of the PluginsSlots it should be considered that such information can be requested through the slot at the Plugins.

 ## Outlook
 This PR implements the generation of a boot loader for the GlobalScreen service.
-In another PR, we also provide the readout and integration of the entire core iLCtrl structure.
+In another PR, we also provide the readout and integration of the entire core ilCtrl structure.
 The implementation has already shown that this readout of the ilCtrl structure for the code takes just 1 second.

 Further scripts can follow, for my components I would like to use the service e.g. with WebAccessChecker.
 Further places that could be mapped by artifacts probably result from the analysis of the ilObjDefReader.